 The claimants alleged they were beaten, housed in filthy conditions, deprived of rest and intimidated by a Lithuanian ‘middle-man’.

 This case is against the same defendants as the first so called ‘Happy Egg’ Case where in June 2016 the High Court ruled that the company had failed to pay a different group of six Lithuanian workers the due minimum waste, had made unlawful deductions from wages and failed to provide adequate facilities to wash, rest, eat and drink.
 The case was settled and compensation and legal fees of £1 million were paid.
 Read our previous summary blog on this case here.

 This judgement followed a four-day trial in February 2019.

-They also alleged contractual and related statutory breaches.
 The preliminary trial had to determine whether the director of DJ Houghton Catching Services Ltd and his partner, Jackie Judge are personally liable for the alleged contractual and related statutory breaches of their company.

 The workers gave evidence of their appalling conditions at trial.
 They claim they were trafficked into the UK, having paid a middle man and promised decent work.

 The Court upheld the workers summary judgement application against the company and found it liable for serious contractual and statutory breaches.
 This included the failure to pay applicable minimum wage, the charging of unlawful ‘employment fees’ , the arbitrary withholding of wages and failure to pay holiday pay.
 The men had no contracts of employment, but the breaches were found to be in breach of the contractual terms under the Agricultural Wages Act 1948 and the related Agricultural Wages Orders.